Keynote Speakers

 2020 Speaker Panel

-Dr. Rob Trasolini
+Roberto TrasoliniDr.
+Rob Trasolini

-Dr Rob Trasolini is an SFU and PhiDE alumnus.
-He is a board certified specialist in Internal Medicine and is currently in his final year of gastroenterology subspecialty training.
+Rob Trasolini is an SFU and PhiDE alumnus.
+He is a board-certified specialist in Internal Medicine and is currently in his final year of gastroenterology subspecialty training.
 He attended medical school at the University of British Columbia, Internal Medicine residency at Royal Jubilee Hospital in Victoria and now spends his time between St. Paul’s Hospital and Vancouver General Hospital.
 His passions in life include spending time with his partner and his two energetic toddlers.
 Professionally he is interested in advanced endoscopy and endoscopic innovation especially the evolving field of minimally invasive alternatives to surgery.
 He has held several leadership positions in medical school and beyond and considers it a privilege to teach medical students and residents.
 He very much remembers the challenge of getting into medical school.

-Dr. Matt Snow
+MSnowDr.
+Matt Snow

 Matt Snow is a first-year General Surgery Resident at Queen’s University.
 He is originally from Toronto, Ontario and there completed an undergraduate degree in Physiology and Human Biology at the University of Toronto.
-Afterwards Matt went on to do a Master’s Degree in sleep neuroscience also at the University of Toronto, investigating the brain circuitry underlying narcolepsy and cataplexy.
+Afterwards, Matt went on to do a Master’s Degree in sleep neuroscience also at the University of Toronto, investigating the brain circuitry underlying narcolepsy and cataplexy.
 Matt’s interest in surgery began during graduate school, where as part of his project he learned basic surgical principles and how to perform stereotaxic surgery.
 He explored this interest further in medical school at Queen’s University, developing a specific interest in General and Thoracic Surgery.
 Matt is also passionate about innovation in medicine and has pursued research involving lung transplantation and ex vivo lung perfusion, translating technology into surgical consultation, and restructuring the surgical pathway to improve postoperative outcomes.
 Matt has previously lectured and facilitated workshops at various undergraduate conferences and enjoys opportunities to mentor aspiring physicians.
 He is excited to participate in MedConnect this year!

-Dr. Alissa Craft
+craftDr.
+Alissa Craft

 The Past, Present, and Future of Healthcare – Since 2017, Dr. Craft has served as a consultant in medical education focused on accreditation and curriculum development.
 From 2015 – 2017, Dr. Craft served as the Vice President of Accreditation at the American Osteopathic Association.
-In this role, she served as Secretary for the Commission on Osteopathic College Accreditation (COCA), the only accrediting agency for the 50 plus training locations for doctors of osteopathic medicine in the United States.
+In this role, she served as Secretary for the Commission on Osteopathic College Accreditation (COCA), the only accrediting agency for the 50-plus training locations for doctors of osteopathic medicine in the United States.

 Prior to joining the American Osteopathic Association, Dr. Craft served as Associate Dean for Academic Affairs at the New York Institute of Technology College of Osteopathic Medicine.
-She has also served as the Director of Medical Education for a new GME program at Samaritan Health Services in Corvallis, OR and as Medical Director for an integrated health network at Samaritan Health Plans.
+She has also served as the Director of Medical Education for a new GME program at Samaritan Health Services in Corvallis, OR, and as Medical Director for an integrated health network at Samaritan Health Plans.

 She completed her osteopathic medicine degree at the Kirksville College of Osteopathic Medicine (now ATSU-KCOM) and her MBA at the University of Phoenix.
-She completed residency training at Phoenix Children’s Hospital and fellowship at the University of California, San Diego.
+She completed residency training at Phoenix Children’s Hospital and a fellowship at the University of California, San Diego.

-Stephanie Tarazi – Leading Pathway to Medicine
+Stephanie TaraziStephanie Tarazi – Leading Pathway to Medicine

 2020 Med-Student Panel

-Nardin Kirolos – Third Year, University of Ottawa School of Medicine
+IMG_4951Nardin Kirolos – Third Year, University of Ottawa School of Medicine

 Nardin completed her undergraduate studies at the University of Toronto in a Neuroscience Co-op Specialist program.
-She is currently interested in pursuing a pediatrics specialization for her residency, and has a keen interest in pediatric hematology and oncology.
-She’s been involved in a variety of research projects with topics ranging from sleep, HIV and oncology.
+She is currently interested in pursuing a pediatrics specialization for her residency and has a keen interest in pediatric hematology and oncology.
+She’s been involved in a variety of research projects with topics ranging from sleep, HIV, and oncology.
 She’s always been drawn to a career in medicine due to its constantly evolving nature and the opportunity it provides to support individuals through their varying health journeys.

-Tanisha Vallani – First Year, UBC School of Medicine
+Vallani_Tanisha_HeadshotTanisha Vallani – First Year, UBC School of Medicine

 Tanisha had almost completed her undergraduate degree at Simon Fraser University in Biomedical Physiology when she was accepted to UBC.
 A career in medicine was first added to her radar truthfully because of the TV show Grey’s Anatomy.
 However, she soon realized that a career in medicine could truly offer her the perfect blend of all her interests – physiology academically, teaching, hearing stories from different walks of life, and being able to tailor each person’s experience with medicine in a unique way that’s most beneficial for them.
 Some people might describe the path to medicine as a steep hike.
 However, Tanisha believes that as long as you’re spending your pre-med days doing what you’re truly passionate about, it can really help decrease the incline.

-Alli Jussila – Third Year, UBC School of Medicine
+Alli Photo 2Alli JussilaThird Year, UBC School of Medicine

 Alli Jussila is studying in Victoria through the Island Medical Program (IMP).
 She graduated in 2018 from SFU with Honours and Distinction Joint-Majoring in Chemistry and Molecular Biology and Biochemistry.
 Alli is a proud Phi Delta Epsilon alumnus, both as a past president and vice president of finance for Canada Beta, but also as a past conference chair and international pre-medical representative for PhiDE’s board of directors.
 Alli enjoys yoga, painting, knitting, and all things house plants!
-She is passionate about wellness, diversity and inclusivity in medicine.
+She is passionate about wellness, diversity, and inclusivity in medicine.

-Justin Dirk – Fourth Year, Queen’s University School of Medicine
+Justin_DirkJustin Dirk – Fourth Year, Queen’s University School of Medicine

 Justin is in his fourth year of medical school at Queen’s University.
 Originally from British Columbia, he’s had a bit of a different path to medicine.
-He’s completed two undergraduate degrees at UBC, one in biochemistry and one kinesiology, and worked as a paramedic for the British Columbia Ambulance Service.
+He’s completed two undergraduate degrees at UBC, one in biochemistry and one in kinesiology, and worked as a paramedic for the British Columbia Ambulance Service.
 During medical school, he’s been involved in a variety of scholarly activities including the history of medicine, global health, and pre-hospital care.
-Justin is currently writing his CaRMS application to match to emergency medicine, and will continue to pursue his passion for pre-hospital care.
+Justin is currently writing his CaRMS application to match to emergency medicine and will continue to pursue his passion for pre-hospital care.

-Josh Ma – First Year, UBC School of Medicine
+Josh MaJosh Ma First Year, UBC School of Medicine

 Dr. Matthew Orde

 Matthew is a forensic pathologist at Vancouver General Hospital and a Clinical Associate Professor of Medicine at the University of British Columbia.
 He is a ‘Geordie’, originating from Newcastle upon Tyne in northern England, but attended medical school in Scotland and undertook the majority of his pathology training in southern England.
-During his training he also spent a year-long sabbatical in South Africa, and prior to commencing work in Vancouver in 2013 he spent nine years working as a forensic pathologist in Sydney, Australia.
-Matthew also holds legal qualifications, culminating in call to the London Bar, and previously held office as Her Majesty’s Assistant Deputy Coroner for the City of Brighton and Hove, England.
+During his training, he also spent a year-long sabbatical in South Africa, and prior to commencing work in Vancouver in 2013, he spent nine years working as a forensic pathologist in Sydney, Australia.
+Matthew also holds legal qualifications, culminating in a call to the London Bar, and previously held office as Her Majesty’s Assistant Deputy Coroner for the City of Brighton and Hove, England.
 He is married with three children.

 Veronika Zaytseva

 Once, just a simple girl with many passions at heart, I left Russia at the age of fifteen to have partaken from my family and sought for my life adventure and calling elsewhere.
 Insatiably curious consultant and coach, leader, writer, and simply creative soul.
 I’ve come to realize that there is more to my vision of success.
 It is about sharing while purposefully helping and empowering ambitious, courageous souls like you through authenticity.
-That is necessary during the moments of growth, change and uncertainty in life.
-I work with people to help them create attractive authentic personal images through coaching, copywriting, career portfolio development, and styling, that not only help them feel even better professionals in their own fields.
+That is necessary during moments of growth, change, and uncertainty in life.
+I work with people to help them create attractive authentic personal images through coaching, copywriting, career portfolio development, and styling, which not only help them feel even better professionals in their own fields.
 But, have thought leadership opportunities come to them through LinkedIn and other mediums.
-Residing in the heart of Vancouver’s Gastown, you can always find me with a cup of coffee, writing.
+Residing in the heart of Vancouver’s Gastown, you can always find me with a cup of coffee, and writing.
 Writing about people.
 Maybe, even writing about you?

 Reach out to me via LinkedIn for questions: https://www.linkedin.com/in/veronika-zaytseva/